hsiang-lee/gerber-parser/ReadMe.md

 ## Usage
 ```
+auto parser = std::make_shared<GerberParser>(gerber_file_path);
-auto gerber = std::make_shared<Gerber>(gerber_file_path);//Construct a Gerber object，gerber file will be parsed here。
+auto gerber = parser->GetGerber();
+//Construct a Gerber object，gerber file will be parsed here。

 auto image = std::make_unique<QBitmap>(1920， 1280);//Create a QBitmap(for export bitmap image).Other images can also be exported, eg: QPixmap or QImage.
 auto engine = std::make_unique<QtEngine>(image.get());//Construct a QtEngine
-GerberRender render(engine.get());//Construct a GerberRender
-render.RenderGerber(gerber);//Render the gerber file to a bitmap image created above
+engin->RenderGerber(gerber);//Render the gerber file to a bitmap image created above

 image->save(path_you_want_to_save_image);//Save the image rendered to file.
 ```

 ## Tools
-GerberRenderer also includes some simple tools, which are in the example directory.
+GerberParser also includes some simple tools, which are in the example directory.
 When using cmake, set BUILD_EXAMPLES=ON to build these tools.
 * gerber_viewer	A simple gerber preview tool that can zoom, drag, and select elements (Not fully supported yet)
 * gerber2image	A tool for exporting gerber files to binary bitmaps, providing a cui interface, and you can get helps from the "--help" option
 * gerber2svg	A tool for exporting gerber files to svg images, providing a cui interface, and you can get helps from the "--help" option